InfinityVM/InfinityVM/test-load/README.md

 8. `REPORT_FILE_NAME`: Filename of the report with results (defaults to `report.html`)
 9. `STARTUP_TIME`: Time required for all users to be spawned when starting tests
 10. `RUN_TIME`: Time for which we want the load tests to run (in addition to the `STARTUP_TIME`)
+11: `WAIT_UNTIL_JOB_COMPLETED`: Set to false to not poll for job results after submitting the job.
+Defaults to true.

 There are other parameters that we can modify, these are detailed in the [Goose docs](https://book.goose.rs/getting-started/common.html).